joeshaw/carwings/README.md

 username <username>
 password <password>
 region NA
+units km
 ```

 ## Carwings protocol

+There is a new protocol and other tools are dealing with that.
+I have forked this proect to keep in in line with the
+old protocol, even as Nissan appear to remove features.

 Josh Perry's [protocol reference](https://github.com/joshperry/carwings/blob/master/protocol.markdown)
 was incredibly helpful for the development of this library.